fusion-energy/neutronics_material_maker/docs/source/example_material_from_library.rst

 Usage - exporting a material to a JSON file
 -------------------------------------------

 Materials can also be exported to a JSON file as demonstrated below.
-You could even customise them by attaching specific attribute values.
+This JSON file can then be read back in if required using the AddMaterialFromDir or AddMaterialFromFile utility functions.

 .. code-block:: python

-    import json

     import neutronics_material_maker as nmm

     my_mat1 = nmm.Material.from_library(name='eurofer', material_id=1)
     my_mat2 = nmm.Material.from_library(name='Li4SiO4', material_id=1)

-    with open('my_materials.json', 'w') as outfile:
+    nmm.SaveMaterialsToFile(
+        filename='my_materials.json',
-        json.dump([my_mat1, my_mat2], outfile, indent=4)
+        materials=[my_mat1, my_mat2],
+        format='json',
+    )

+The format can be changed to 'mcnp', 'serpent', 'shift' or 'fispact' to output a list of nmm.Materials in those formats.